filibtester/latex/README.md

 # latex
 Software for writing mathematical formulas based on Tex.
+It is a document preparation system.
+It has been created by mathematician Leslie Lamport in the early 1980s.